ScottLogic/blog/_posts/2025-02-21-intersection-and-union-types-with-java-and-scala.md

 **Scala 3.6's Union Types and Non-Exhaustive Matching (by Default)**

 In contrast, while Scala 3.6's pattern matching on native union types is very flexible and powerful, it does not, by default, enforce exhaustiveness in the same way.
-If you pattern match on a union type and miss a case, The Scala compiler might issue a _warning_ depending on settings, but it's not the same level of enforced exhaustiveness as Java provides with sealed types.
+If you pattern match on a union type and miss a case, the Scala compiler might issue a _warning_ depending on settings, but it's not the same level of enforced exhaustiveness as Java provides with sealed types.

-A couple of practical steps to help mitigate this  are:
+##### A couple of practical steps to help mitigate this  are:

 - Wildcard case _: Adding a case _ => // Fallback logic clause in your match expression can silence warnings, but it essentially means you're handling the "missing" cases with a general fallback, not with specific type-safe branches.
-- Compiler Settings (-Wconf:origin=...:error): You can configure the Scala compiler to treat exhaustiveness warnings as errors, increasing the strictness of checking.
+- Compiler Settings (`-Wnon-exhaustive-match`): You can configure the Scala compiler to treat exhaustiveness warnings as errors, increasing the strictness of checking.